projectara/greybus-spec/source/bridged_phy.rst

 message.
 The request and response messages for each PWM operation are defined below.

-Table :num:`table-pwm-operation-type` describes the Greybus PWM protocol operation types and their values.
+Table :num:`table-pwm-operation-type` describes the Greybus PWM Protocol operation types and their values.
 Both the request type and response type values are shown.